Fire and rescue services

 More information:

-Check the media and other sources for information about planned and possible unrest.
+Public protests and events that gather large crowds can sometimes become violent.
+Check the media and other sources for information about planned and potential demonstrations.

-Increased tensions can occur around religious and commemoration events and following political developments, particularly in and around the Old City in Jerusalem.
-Tensions have resulted in demonstrations and violence in some cities.
-There have also been rockets fired at targets across Israel and Gaza.
+There are regular attacks on vehicles during the Sabbath, particularly in and around ultra-Orthodox neighbourhoods (see 'Local Laws').
+Tensions can increase around religious and commemorative events and following political developments, especially in and around the Old City of Jerusalem.
+These tensions have resulted in demonstrations and violence in some cities.

-Know the emergency procedures in each place you stay.
-Know what to do when air raid sirens sound and where the closest emergency shelters are.
+Stay away from traffic congestion at checkpoints, and familiarise yourself with the emergency procedures in each location where you stay.
+Know what to do when air raid sirens sound and where to locate the nearest emergency shelters.

 Israel continues to be a target of terrorist attacks.